 MemEx is an Engineering Consultancy Company working since 1994 in the field of Urban Mobility, ITS and Smart Cities.
 The company’s main clients are Italian and European Public Administrations and Public Transport Operators.
 MemEx provides consultancy services for design of access regulation actions and traffic management solutions.
 Thus. the main challenge for MemEx is to obtain the required contributions by as many as possible cities with the opportunity also to enlarge its contacts network.

 As the project leader, ARMIS is coordinating the UVAR Box project, in support with several technical experts and POLIS Network as the communication responsible.
+Colleagues from Armis, Polis and Sadler Consultants act as country coaches for countries outside the five above.
 You can learn all about the project partners on our dedicated page.